 AWOP activities for the reporting period consisted mainly of virtual trainings previously described in Focus Area 3 - Training.
-AWOP team members also participated in various committees and plan reviews in order to ensure new and existing membrane plants are equipped and/or retrofitted with optimized performance monitoring.
+AWOP team members also promoted optimization concepts by participating in various committees with the purpose of sharing AWOP data management strategies with other states, developing optimization goals for corrosion control, researching post-wildfire impacts to drinking water systems, and helping to ensure optimization concepts for membrane and slow sand filtration are incorporated into nationally recognized standards and publications.